A Generalization of Aztec Diamond Theorem, Part II: New proof of Theorem

+A \textit{perfect matching} of a graph $G$ is a collection of disjoint edges covering all vertices of $G$.
+The \textit{dual graph} of a region $R$ is the graph whose vertices are the fundamental regions in $R$, and whose edges connect precisely two fundamental regions sharing an edge.
+The tilings of the region $R$ can be identified with the perfect matchings of its dual graph.
+In the view of this, we use the notation $\M(G)$ for the number of perfect matchings of a graph $G$.

-Kuo proved the Aztec diamond theorem by using a method called ``graphical condensation" (see \cite{Kuo}).
-The key of his proof is the following combinatorial interpretation of the Desnanot-Jacobi identity in linear algebra (see \cite{Knu}, Section 3; \cite{Mui}, pp. 136-149).
+Eric H. Kuo (re-)proved the Aztec diamond theorem by using a method called ``graphical condensation" \cite{Kuo}.
+The key of his proof is the following combinatorial interpretation of the Desnanot-Jacobi identity in linear algebra (see e.g. \cite{Mui}, pp. 136--149).